What Is It Like To Be an Oncology Nurse? Roles, Responsibilities & More 987839088534212 [9:30 AM] Katie Iglewski

 #1: High Levels of Occupational Stress

 Since oncology nurses form close relationships with patients who are often terminal, this can lead to a lot of stress and sadness on the job.
+Research suggests that oncology nurses have higher rates of anxiety and depression than nurses of other specialties.

 Two ways to combat this are to focus on all the good you are doing for patients and to remember to take care of yourself, too!

 An article in the Clinical Journal of Oncology Nursing shares that “oncology nurses have a longstanding history of witnessing the tragedy experienced by those they care for.”
-However, they may not have the same level of treatment services many first responders have such as “counseling, routine debriefing, and time off to counter the negative emotional effects.”
+However, they may not have the same level of treatment services many first responders have, such as “counseling, routine debriefing, and time off to counter the negative emotional effects.”

 Travel oncology nurses are able to take time off between their assignments to rest and ready themselves for the next assignment, helping to increase professional longevity and fulfillment.